gongahkia/yuho/doc/main/future.md

 ### Products

 > [!IMPORTANT]
-> * also check out xtext
-> * consider using automated tools like ANTLR to generate parsers and lexers for me automatically
-> * if that doesn't work then implement a handwritten parser in racket or raku
+> * implement a handwritten parser in racket or raku

 1. Yuho CLI INTERPRETER
     * validate user-defined Yuho structs and enforces syntax